nulldowntime/cron_parser/README.md

 This is a command line application that parses a single line in crontab format and returns a table with all time definitions expanded to their numeric equivalents, plus a command "as is".

+The implementation *deliberately doesn't use* existing cron modules.

 ## Setting up

 No external (non-standard) packages are used.
 As long as go is installed it should be possible to compile and/or run this utility. go.mod is provided to be able to use this outside of go path.